QUIC-Tracker/dissector/doc/specification.rst

 A structure defines a list of fields. ``type`` and ``next`` are reserved keywords that cannot be used as field name.

 - ``type`` -- indicates to which type this structure belongs to.
 Structure types can be used as value for any parameter that expects a structure name as argument.
+The value can be a single type or a list of types.
 - ``next`` -- defines which structure can follow the current structure.
 This is an indication and not a strict requirement.
 It should be used when the current structure can be repeatedly embedded into another structure until the buffer ends.